RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

 PONG
 ```

-###
+### Testing database connectivity with a simple application

 You can also use a simple application to test connectivity to your database.
-Here is a simple python app  the connects to the database by IP address.
+Here is a simple python app that connects to the database by IP address.
 The app uses the discovery service that is compliant with Redis Sentinel API.

-In the IP-based connection method, you do only need the database name, not the port number.
+In the IP-based connection method, you only need the database name, not the port number.
 Here we simply use the discovery service that listens on port 8001 on all nodes of the cluster
 to discover the endpoint for the database named "db1".